pulumi/pulumi-hugo/themes/default/content/blog/pricing-calculator-blog/index.md

 # of the content of the post, which is useful for targeting search results or
 # social-media previews.
 This field is required or the build will fail the
 # linter test.
 Max length is 160 characters.
-meta_desc: Introducing the new Pulumi Cloud pricing cloud calculator to make estimating new costs for prospective customers easier than ever.
+meta_desc: Introducing the new Pulumi Cloud Team edition pricing calculator to make estimating new costs for prospective customers easier than ever.

 # The meta_image appears in social-media previews and on the blog home page.
 A
 # placeholder image representing the recommended format, dimensions and aspect